rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ```
 ---

-## 74. How hashmap works internally
+## 74. How hashmap works internally?
 A HashMap in Java uses a hash table to store key-value pairs.
 The hash table is made up of an array of buckets, and each bucket can contain multiple key-value pairs.

 **How it works**